wgseligman/GramsSim/GramsSky/README.md

 The input and output units for the parameters described below are determined by parameters __`LengthUnit`__ and __`EnergyUnit`__.
 Normally these options are in the `<global>` section of the options XML file.

+- If the HepMC3 libraries are not found during the [build process](../DEPENDENCIES.md), then this package will not be compiled.

 ## The process of GramsSky generation

 ![Sky Diagram](SkyDiagram.jpg)